nhibernate/nhibernate-core/CONTRIBUTING.md

 ## The Build Menu

 **ShowBuildMenu.bat** will be your friend throughout this journey.
 A .sh version exists for Linux.
-He's easiest to work with if you make his box bigger by following these steps:
+It's easiest to work with if you make his box bigger by following these steps:

 1. Run ShowBuildMenu.bat.
 2. Right click on the title bar of the window.